leoloso/graphql-by-pop.com/docs/architecture/solid.md

 # SOLID

-GraphQL by PoP follows the [SOLID](https://en.wikipedia.org/wiki/SOLID) approach for the software architecture.
+GraphQL by PoP follows the [SOLID](https://en.wikipedia.org/wiki/SOLID) approach for the software architecture, providing different entities to tackle different responsibilities, as to make the code maintainable, extensible and understandable.

 This is how the user entity is already provided by the plugin.
 The `User` type is provided through [this code](https://github.com/getpop/users/blob/c157600b00901ea74cc87187f55fc2e3242fe656/src/TypeResolvers/UserTypeResolver.php):